Cognitive | Fluid Intelligence

 What IQ Actually Measures

-IQ tests attempt to measure general intelligence, often called the g factor — a statistical construct representing the variance shared across diverse cognitive tasks.
+IQ tests attempt to measure general intelligence, often called the g factor - A statistical construct representing the variance shared across diverse cognitive tasks.
 When you measure performance on many different mental tasks (verbal, numerical, spatial, memory, speed), there is always a substantial positive correlation among them, as if a single underlying dimension of cognitive ability influences all of them.
 This general factor, first described by Charles Spearman in 1904, is what IQ tests primarily measure.

-Modern intelligence theory distinguishes multiple components: fluid intelligence (Gf) — the ability to reason with novel problems, independent of learned knowledge — and crystallized intelligence (Gc) — accumulated knowledge and verbal reasoning.
+Modern intelligence theory distinguishes multiple components: fluid intelligence (Gf) - The ability to reason with novel problems, independent of learned knowledge - And crystallized intelligence (Gc) - Accumulated knowledge and verbal reasoning.
 The Cattell-Horn-Carroll (CHC) model, now the dominant framework, further distinguishes eight to ten broad abilities including visual-spatial (Gv), processing speed (Gs), short-term memory (Gsm), and long-term retrieval (Glr).
 This test samples four of these: pattern reasoning (Gf), spatial (Gv), verbal (Gc), and numerical (Gq).

 IQ Test History